 How to Use a Shaving Brush

-This is a a great starter shaving brush.
+This is a great starter shaving brush.
 Period.
-When considering quality for price, this brush out competes just about any other one on the market.
-Sporting 100% badger hair bristles for less than $20, this choice will introduce you to a life of quality shaving.
-The brush itself is lighter in weight than others, meaning the quality and feel of the handle was compromised for affordability.
-If you are looking for your first shaving brush — look no further.
+When considering quality for the price, this brush out-competes just about any other one on the market.
+Sporting 100-percent badger hair bristles for less than $20, this choice will introduce you to a life of quality shaving.
+The brush itself is lighter in weight than others, meaning the quality and feel of the handle was compromised for affordability, but if you are looking for your first shaving brush, look no further.

 Unfortunately, your whiskers don’t stop growing when you go on vacation.
 If you’re looking for a budget travel brush, consider this handsome number from Imperial.
 It’s made with boar bristles, which are generally considered less effective than badger hair, but at just $18, the price is right.
 This brush makes an excellent casual gift for someone who is just starting to shave with a brush.

-If you’re the kind of fella who steers clear of animal byproducts, then this might be the best option for you.
+If you’re the kind of fella who steers clear of animal byproducts, then this might be the best option for you since it subs in synthetic fibers rather than animal hair.
 It’s technically a travel shave brush, but it might just be nice enough to become your regular brush.
 The white bristles contrast nicely with the sleek black of the base, making this brush a solid bathroom decoration when not in use.

 While all of the above brushes will give you a decent shave, this brush from Baxter of California will give you a downright heavenly shave.
-This brush is made with 100% fine silver tip badger hair, making it as soft and effective as can be.
-It also has the benefit of German engineering, having been made in Germany.
-Also, the handle has a sleek, elegant design that’s easy to grip and easy on the eyes.
+This brush is made with 100 percent fine, silvertip badger hair, making it as soft and effective as can be.
+It also has the benefit of German engineering.
+The handle has a sleek, elegant design that’s easy to grip and easy on the eyes.

-Yet another step up is Prospector Co.’s Silvertip Badger Brush, touted by our friend Kyle Hinton, whose advice we sought above.
-If you’ve ever wondered what it’s like to get a shave at an upscale London barber circa 1850, this 100% badger brush will get you there.
-The handle is a classic shape and color, and the hair is softer than just about anything you can imagine.
+Yet another step up is Prospector Co.’s Silvertip Badger Brush.
+If you’ve ever wondered what it’s like to get a shave at an upscale London barber circa 1850, this 100-percent badger brush will get you there.
+The handle is a classic shape and color and the hair is softer than just about anything you can imagine.